blockfirm/pine-api/README.md

 1. Open `src/config.js`
 2. Make sure `notifications.webhook` is set to Pine's official Notification Service (default)
+3. Request an API key from Pine (coming soon) and enter it in `notifications.apiKey`
-3. Build and restart the server
+4. Build and restart the server

 Your node will now monitor the blockchain and trigger a webhook to Pine's service every time it finds a matching transaction.
 No information other than the device token is sent to Pine's servers.